ladpriteshkumar/Learn-C-Sharp-Dot-Net-Core/Interview-Questions/README.md

 ### 7. Does .NET support multiple programming languages ?
 Yes

+### 8. What is CLR ( Common Language Runtime) ?
+The Common Language Runtime (CLR) is the execution engine of .NET.
+It runs your compiled code (IL – Intermediate Language), manages memory, enforces security, and provides essential services like garbage collection, exception handling, and cross-language interoperability

 ### 3) [Data Type in C#](DataType/README.md) ? ###
 ### 2) Explain Type casting in C# ? ###